Barbara Hodel, Goodog Positive Dog Training

 Barbara Hodel is also President of the Pet Professional Guild of Australia (PPGA)

-If you have an adult dog that bites, or the methods above are not working with your puppy, you should seek help from a qualified trainer or behaviourist.
+If you have an adult dog that bites, or the methods above are not working with your puppy, you should seek help from a qualified trainer.
 Biting is a serious issue and one that should be dealt with immediately.

 Check the Pet Professional Guild Australia website at https://www.ppgaustralia.net.au/Member-Search for a trainer near you.